nitinpathania007/Natural-Language-Processing-Project/README.md

 ##Automatic Text Summarization

 Identifying and summarizing relevant information in a given document is a task that can help reduce the time required for acquiring and acting on new information.
-Accurate summaries can reduce reading time and per- sonalized summaries could help a reader better understand material they care about most.
-The work described in this project identies relevant recent advancements in the eld of Document Summarization.
+Accurate summaries can reduce reading time and personalized summaries could help a reader better understand material they care about most.
+The work described in this project identities relevantrecent advancements in the field of Document Summarization.

 ## This project includes: